Updated on 8th December 2025 | 1:27 pm | #CATScoreVSPercentile

 CAT marks vs percentile analysis help to determine the score needed in CAT 2025 to get the desired percentile.

 The CAT 2025 marks vs percentile relationship helps you target the right score for your B-school goals.
-The table below shows expected slot-wise and section-wise scores along with net questions for each key percentile based on recent exam trends:
+This table lists the estimated overall CAT score required to reach each percentile in each slot.

 |